Glory to God in the highest and on earth, peace, goodwill to men (Luke 2:14).

 This latter verse above was my father’s favorite.
 In his last months while he lay in the nursing home with one leg amputated due to diabetes and his mind clouded with Alzheimer’s disease, he could still quote the King James Version of this verse: Follow peace with all men, and holiness, without which no man will see God.
 He had reached a point in his life when that which was deeply rooted in his spirit was all he knew.
 He did not know his wife of more than fifty years, nor his children, nor his friends, but if we started to quote a scripture verse, he could finish it.
 If we sang his favorite gospel songs, he could sing them along with us—remembering the words.

 One day the aide took him to the activities center to attend a Christian service to be conducted by some believers from a local church.
 At one point during the service, they asked for testimonies and Dad volunteered.
 They brought the microphone to him and he “preached” for nearly thirty minutes.
 What he said was coherent and convincing—as if he had presence of mind.
 The aide reported how awesome the experience was—how even her tears were flowing and her body tingling as she listened.
-It is an act of the Spirit of God, for Dad’s spirit was reborn and that which would last eternally had already taken over his temporal faculties.
+It was an act of the Spirit of God, for Dad’s spirit was reborn and that which would last eternally had already taken over his temporal faculties.
 He didn’t know the people closest to him but he knew Jesus!
 The peace of God which passes understanding was keeping His heart and mind in Christ Jesus.
 His roommate, on the other hand, was in the same condition with Alzheimer’s disease, only he was not born again.
 He would become angry and curse loud and long.
 The peace my dad experienced never picked up on the angry spirit.
 Instead, he would continue to rejoice in the Lord with his, “Amen!
 Praise the Lord!”
-He had been diligent during his cognizant days not to let any root of bitterness spring up, and that same peace was keeping him in the days prior to moving on to his eternal home.
+Although he had many reasons to do so, he had been diligent during his cognizant days not to let any root of bitterness spring up.
+That same peace was keeping him in the days prior to moving on to his eternal home.

 It’s true that following God’s instructions often brings harassment, but press on!
-Remember what Jesus said to Peter: Satan desires to have you that he may sift you as wheat, but I have prayed for you, that your faith not fail..and when your trial is over and you have the victory, strengthen your brethren.
+Remember what Jesus said to Peter: Satan desires to have you that he may sift you as wheat, but I have prayed for you, that your faith not fail..and when your trial is over and you have the victory, strengthen your brethren (Luke 22:32).

 Yes, what we’re going through at this time may seem grievous to us as it did to them, but we don’t allow it to cause us to miss what God has in store for us.
 The author of Hebrews exhorts the Jewish Christians and us to encourage ourselves with the testimonies of those precious saints who have gone on, and to be assured that we have a hope beyond the grave.